nicolasochem/tzip/drafts/current/draft-consensus-key.md

 - `Update_consensus_key (<public_key>, <cycle>)`

-  This operation must be signed by the manager key of a delegate.
+  This operation must be signed by the manager key of a baker.

   It will record the update in the pending consensus-key table.
 The current implementation requires that `<cycle>` is equal to the current cycle plus `PRESERVED_CYCLES + 1`.